abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 We start with the **smaller pieces** and then build it up into the big picture -> Real Dynamic Programming

-- It's the opposite of `Memoization` and `recursion`, because we start from the bottom (base case) and build it up to the top until we reach the final result.
+- It's the opposite of `Memoization` and `recursion`, because we start from the bottom **(base case)** and build it up to the top until we reach the final result.
+  - the `bottom` (base case) is the smallest sub-problem that we already know the answer for it
 - It uses **tabulation** (storing the result of each sub-problem in an array or map) and **iteration** (looping) to solve the problem.

 > `Bottom-up` solution usually has less code than the `top-down` solution (recursion), but it's harder to think of